 Based on conversations with clients throughout the past year and evaluating our own needs for our SoBro office, Luckett & Farley realized many companies will need to make changes to better serve their employees as they return to the office.
 A number of studies show most employees expect greater flexibility between working from home and working at their office after the pandemic, which might require some shifts in how standard offices are currently arranged to allow for hoteling of desks and increased meeting and collaboration space.

-Luke Kinne, the Interior Discipline Design Manager at Luckett & Farley since 2018, has years of experience in corporate office design.
-A recent project he completed for Texas Roadhouse’s corporate headquarters included a variety of flexible spaces that can be adjusted for larger or smaller groups with several social and collaboration zones.
+Trisha Johnson, the Director of Procurement at Luckett & Farley, has years of experience in corporate office design.
+A recent project she completed for Texas Roadhouse’s corporate headquarters included a variety of flexible spaces that can be adjusted for larger or smaller groups with several social and collaboration zones.
 While the project finished construction shortly before the pandemic, the space will serve Texas Roadhouse employees well when they return.

 Defining the post-pandemic workspace resources

 Luckett & Farley launched a free virtual event series this May to bring together a panel of experts in office design, corporate culture, economic development, and innovation to address the challenges decision makers face about the future of work.
 The first event, Defining the Post-pandemic Workspace, saw leaders exploring the policies and strategies around where and how employees work and engage with each other.
 Our second event, Creating Workplaces that Benefit Your Employees and Build Your Business, discussed how the internal office can promote community and productivity, as well as how to capture what your team needs in their office spaces during this unique time and how to best adapt your space for greater flexibility.

 "I think space will be designed differently going forward, but it's not about social distancing for the pandemic.
 It's about the way people are going to work.
 That's what's going to dictate the design.”